 Abstract

+There exists a problem in developing countries involving energy conservation.
+In order to provide a practical way of controlling energy consumption and to create a tool for teaching energy conservation, Energy Monitoring and Management Systems (EMMS) was tasked to make an energy meter.
+This meter should be able to measure energy usage over a period of time and to prevent further energy usage after a specified amount has been consumed.
 The EMMS project’s largest client, TCZ, requested electrical meters for monitoring their energy usage in the Spring of 2018.
 The team delivered the physical meters however they do not have functional code.
 Currently, TCZ is not capable of managing the energy use of their student dormitories effectively.
 This document will provide information on the team’s work during the most recent work cycle of EMMS (January 2021– March 2021).
-This document also provides a brief introduction to the project before providing a description of the project’s current status.
+This document also provides a brief introduction to the project before providing a description of the project’s status.
 The current status includes the goals for this work cycle and tasks underway to complete them within a timeline.
 Additionally, this document should help the reader to understand the EMMS team’s outlook for the rest of the year and long-term goals for the project.
 At the conclusion of the work cycle, the team has not yet finalized code to make the meters in TCZ functional, however there has been noticeable progress towards fixing errors and identifying the work that remains.
 The team made significant strides in this area, in addition to progress made towards future improvements to the meter.

 Problem Definition

-There exists a problem in places where power is a much more expensive and limited resource.
+There exists a problem in places where electricity is a much more expensive and limited resource.
 The goal of this project is to design and implement a reliable, manufacturable, and expandable system to measure, display, and limit the energy usage of a home or other facility to encourage energy conservation and financial frugality.

 Project Overview